 - Rich Notifications: Features graphs, images or links and/or provides a direct link to a conference bridge that includes incident details.

 - Seamless Integrations: Includes dozens of pre-built integrations for monitoring, chat and help desk systems.

 Let’s face it – even though businesses want to stop incidents, doing so may prove to be virtually impossible.
 Thankfully, an incident management tool that features the aforementioned capabilities will make it easy to manage IT incidents before they get out of hand.

-Tips for Choosing the Right Incident Management System
+Tips for Choosing the Right System for your business

 The incident management system that works well for one business may not match the needs of another.